These 3-Ingredient Peanut Butter Oatmeal Balls are the easiest energy balls to snack on.

-Use my no-bake protein ball recipe for a higher protein oatmeal balls.
+Use my no-bake protein ball recipe for higher-protein oatmeal balls.

 Yes, absolutely up to 1/4 cup of your favorite dried fruits or chocolate chips add a lovely flavor and texture to the energy bites.

-Many cereals are gluten-free and oat free like puffed quinoa, puffed buckwheat or quinoa flakes.
+Many kinds of cereal are gluten-free and oat-free like puffed quinoa, puffed buckwheat, or quinoa flakes.

-All these gluten-free options work very well as a oat swap in same ratio.
+All these gluten-free options work very well as a swap for oats in the same ratio.

 More Energy Balls Recipes